2005 Likud leadership election: Aftermath

 Silvan Shalom conceded the election after initial results showed a Netanyahu victory.
-Feiglin expressed satisfaction with the results, arguing they indicated significant growth in his support within Likud. following the primary, all remaining Likud Ministers resigned from the government by the end of January 2006. on 4 January, Ariel Sharon suffered a stroke that left him in a permanent coma until his death in 2014. he was replaced as prime minister by Ehud Olmert, who led the party through the general election in March.
+Feiglin expressed satisfaction with the results, arguing they indicated significant growth in his support within Likud.
+Following the primary, all remaining Likud Ministers resigned from the government by the end of January 2006.
+On 4 January, Ariel Sharon suffered a stroke that left him in a permanent coma until his death in 2014.
+He was replaced as prime minister by Ehud Olmert, who led the party through the general election in March.

-Shalom intended on challenging Netanyahu a second time in 2007, but withdrew when the election date was moved forwards.
+Shalom intended to challenge Netanyahu a second time in 2007, but withdrew when the election date was moved forward.
 He retired from politics in 2015 following allegations of sexual misconduct.
 Feiglin challenged Netanyahu again in 2007 and 2012, winning 23% of the vote in both races.
 He later served as a member of the Knesset for Likud between 2013 and 2015, when he left the party to form Zehut.

-Katz remained in Likud, serving in different ministerial roles including as Minister of Transport (2009–2019), Foreign Affairs (2019–2020, 2024) and Finance (2020–2021).
+Katz remained in Likud, serving in different ministerial roles, including as Minister of Transport (2009–2019), Foreign Affairs (2019–2020, 2024), and Finance (2020–2021).
 As of 2025, he serves as the Minister of Defense.

 Landau lost his Knesset seat in the 2006 election.
 He then left the party and served as a member of the Knesset for Yisrael Beiteinu from 2009 until his retirement in 2015.

 Following the 2006 election, Mofaz became a Deputy Prime Minister in the Olmert cabinet.
 He later served as leader of Kadima from 2012 until his retirement from politics in 2015.